spacial-player-data-visualization/g-player-visualization/README.md

 > Note: All coordinates are in terms of PLAYER location.
 We plot the map by placing the bottom-left corner, and top-left corner then stretching the map to fit.
 When editing this data, it may be helpful to think "if the player was standing on the top, right corner of this image, what would their coordinates be?"

-> Tip: We've provided button on the visualizer for visually moving and scaling the map image to align with the data.
+> Tip: We've provided buttons on the visualizer for visually moving and scaling the map image to align with the data.
 When adding a new map, we recommend setting the bottom/left values to 0, and the top/right values to the corresponding height/width of the map image (in pixels), then using the GUI tools to fit the map.
 This ensures that the proportions of the original image remain correct.

 # Development